All scientific sessions

 Auditorium Richelieu

-1. How should non-cardiac chest pain be diagnosed?
+1. How should non-cardiac chest pain be diagnosed? – Ronnie Fass (USA)

-2. How is functional heartburn different from reflux-induced heartburn?
+2. How is functional heartburn different from reflux-induced heartburn? – Frank Zerbib (France)

-3. Should reflux hypersensitivity be managed as a DGBI, GERD, or both?
+3. Should reflux hypersensitivity be managed as a DGBI, GERD, or both? – Edoardo Savarino (Italy)

-4. Is globus a LPRD symptom or a primary DGBI?
+4. Is globus a LPRD symptom or a primary DGBI? – Shobna Bhatia (India)

-5. What test(s) should be performed to diagnose functional dysphagia?
+5. What test(s) should be performed to diagnose functional dysphagia? – Sabine Roman (France)

-6. How does functional dyspepsia overlap with esophageal symptoms or disorders?
+6. How does functional dyspepsia overlap with esophageal symptoms or disorders? – Braden Kuo (USA)

 Panel Chat/Q&A

-Session 6: Interventional Endoscopy: New Frontiers
+Session 6: Therapeutic Endoscopy: New Frontiers

 Monday June 15, 11:00 am – 12:30 pm